atoy3731/proxmox-iac/README.md

 ```

 ## Rancher Provisioned Cluster

+This utilizes's Rancher's custom cluster creation to automatically provision your cluster.
+The only dependency is `curl` and upon creation, the cluster will be in Rancher MCM.

 1. Create a cluster in Rancher and acquire the Rancher token and checksum: (Provisioning Custom Cluster)[https://rancher.com/docs/rancher/v2.5/en/cluster-provisioning/rke-clusters/custom-nodes/]